This list of WordPress statistics is crucial for anyone who still isn’t convinced they should pick this CMS for their web design and management.

 6. More than 409 million people view billions of WordPress pages every month.

 When it comes to monthly activity, the WordPress stats show numbers that the majority of social media platforms dream of.
-The number of pages viewed monthly is estimated to be over 15.5 billion just in 2019 so far.
+The number of pages viewed monthly is estimated to be over 15.5 billion so far.
 Just to show how far WordPress has come, in 2007, the average number of monthly viewed pages was 130 million.

 7. 41.7 million posts are published every month with 60.5 million new comments.